DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/5-policy/article.md

 ![two bar charts, one for the action "horse" with a small baseline and large reward, one for the action "dog" with small baseline and zero reward](img/reward.png)

 When "horse" is chosen, the reward is 1, which is much higher than the baseline, but when "dog" is chosen the reward is 0, which is slightly lower than the baseline.
-Intuitively, after predicting "horse" the network sees that it gets a better-than-expected reward, whereas after predicting "dog" it sees that it gets a worse-than-expected reward.
+Intuitively, after predicting "horse" the model sees that it gets a better-than-expected reward, whereas after predicting "dog" it sees that it gets a worse-than-expected reward.

 ### The backward pass